-Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
-You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
-Globalization Partners allows you to harness the talent of the brightest people in 150 countries around the world, quickly and painlessly.
+You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with your every local need.
+Globalization Partners allows you to harness the talent of the brightest people in the UAE, quickly and painlessly.

 Working Hours in the UAE

-Vacation Leave in the UAE
+Vacation Days in the UAE

 Thirty calendar days of vacation is a market norm benefit in the UAE.
 Vacation leave is often based on length of service:

-Over 1 year: The employee is entitled to 30 days of vacation
+- Over 1 year: The employee is entitled to 30 days of vacation

-Sick Leave in the UAE
+UAE Sick Leave